swiftlang/swift/docs/StringDesign.rst

 * Derivation
 * ...

 .. [#agnostic] Unicode specifies default (“un-tailored”) locale-independent collation_ and segmentation_ algorithms that make reasonable sense in most contexts.
 Using these algorithms allows strings to be naturally compared and combined, generating the expected results when the content is ASCII

+.. [#locales] We have some specific ideas, but details are still TBD
+              and wide open for discussion.

 .. [#re_sort] Collections that automatically re-sort based on locale changes are out of scope for the core Swift language